JuliaAstro/LombScargle.jl/docs/index.rst

 License
 -------

-The ``LombScargle.jl`` package is licensed under the MIT "Expat" License.
+The ``LombScargle.jl`` package is licensed under the BSD 3-clause "New" or "Revised" License.
 The original author is Mosè Giordano.

 Acknowledgements
 ~~~~~~~~~~~~~~~~

-This package greatly benefited from the implementation of the Lomb–Scargle
+This package adapts the implementation in Astropy of the the fast Lomb–Scargle
-periodogram in Astropy, in particular for the fast method by [PR89]_.
+method by [PR89]_.
+We claim no endorsement nor promotion by the Astropy Team.